sorenlouv/fb-sleep-stats/README.md

 # fb-sleep-stats: Using Facebook to track your friends' sleep

 A small tool to show the potential privacy implications modern social media have.
 By tracking online/offline status of people on Facebook, it is possible to get an accurate image of their sleep pattern.
-This is a proof-of-concept.
-Please read the disclaimer.

 Read the blog post: https://medium.com/@sqrendk/how-you-can-use-facebook-to-track-your-friends-sleeping-habits-505ace7fffb6